About The Program

-We’re a non-profit team of Podcasters.
-TAL has recently started a crowdfunding campaign on Patreon to offset our costs of web maintenance, audio production, research, and marketing.
-But more importantly, we also want to expand our content to include vlogging and on-the-scene interviewing.
+We seek funding because we also want to expand our content to include video, more consistent production, and on-the-scene interviewing.
 Thus far, TAL has been a self funded endeavor, but with your support you can help make us sustainable in a time when anthropology can contribute so much to the world in terms of social consciousness and bridging boundaries between cultural misconceptions.
 We can’t do this without your support.
 Thank you!